logic1-eu/logic1/doc/source/api/firstorder/formula.rst

 First-order Formulas
 ********************

-The following picture summarizes the inheritance hierarchy.
+The following class diagram summarizes the inheritance hierarchy.
 Next, we are going to describe the occurring classes starting at the top.

 .. topic:: |blank|